dpurgin/harbour-callrecorder/README.md

 ### Android applications do not record sound after recording a call

 This is an issue of underlying PulseAudio-related stuff which is likely to be fixed in the upcoming releases of SailfishOS.
-To work around this use the following command:
+To work around use harbour-callrecorder 0.4 or use the following command:

 ```
 $ pacmd set-default-source source.primary